SBCConnect/documentation/docs/pages/troubleshooting-user-provisioning-issues.md

 The fault is caused by either:
 - The users account hasn't correctly updated in the On-Prem AD when migrating from Skype for Business to Teams\
   This can be verified by [Logging onto the Skype for Business Online Powershell Module](connecting-to-sfbo-ps-module.md) then running the following command, replacing the variable "USERNAME" with the users UPN.\
-  The output of the command will explain an issue with the setting **msRTCSIP-DeploymentLocator** property in your local Active Directory if this is the cause of the error
+  The output of the command will explain an issue with the setting **msRTCSIP-DeploymentLocator** property in your local Active Directory if this is the cause of the error.\
+  An example of the error is
+  > <ErrorDescription>Cannot generate SIP address.
+Reason=[The value of the msRTCSIP-DeploymentLocator property in your local Active Directory is set to [SRV:] but the value of the msRTCSIP-PrimaryUserAddress property is NULL.
+Correct the value of the msRTCSIP-PrimaryUserAddress property in your local Active Directory for this user and ensure the property is being synced via Azure Active Directory Connect]</ErrorDescription>

+  PowerShell script to run
   ````PowerShell
   Get-CsOnlineUser -Identity "USERNAME" | Select-Object DisplayName, UserPrincipalName, MCOValidationError | Format-List
   ````